2018 Arkansas elections

 A general election was held in the U.S. state of Arkansas on November 6, 2018.
 All of Arkansas' executive officers were up for election as well as all of Arkansas' four seats in the United States House of Representatives.
 Primaries were held on May 22, 2018.
 Polls were open from 7:30 AM to 7:30 PM CST.
-Republicans retained of all statewide offices and all four seats in the United States House of Representatives.
+Republicans retained all statewide offices and all four seats in the United States House of Representatives.

 Governor

-Republican Governor Asa Hutchinson was elected to a second term.
+Republican governor Asa Hutchinson was elected to a second term.

-Lieutenant Governor
+Lieutenant governor

-Republican Lieutenant Governor Tim Griffin was elected to a second term.
+Republican lieutenant governor Tim Griffin was elected to a second term.

-Attorney General
+Attorney general

-Republican Attorney General Leslie Rutledge was elected to a second term.
+Republican attorney general Leslie Rutledge was elected to a second term.

-Secretary of State
+Secretary of state

 Republican John Thurston was elected to a first term.

-State Treasurer
+State treasurer

-Republican Treasurer Dennis Milligan was elected to a second term.
+Republican treasurer Dennis Milligan was elected to a second term.

-State Auditor
+State auditor

 Republican Andrea Lea was elected to a second term.

 Commissioner of State Lands

 Incumbent Commissioner of State Lands John Thurston (R) was term-limited and could not run for re-election.
 He successfully won his race as Secretary of State of Arkansas.
 Republican Tommy Land was elected to a first term.